http://www.cs.bham.ac.uk/~axs School of Computer Science,

 And that's as coherent as the question whether the universe is constantly moving to the east, or the north, or the north north west, at three miles per hour, or three cm per hour, or at any other speed, but in such a way that the motion cannot be detected.
 See (Dennett 1991) for related arguments.

-Sloman and Chrisley, 2003, present an explanation of how concepts generated within a self-organising classifier, that is part of a self-monitoring virtual machine, may exhibit causal indexicality, making them untranslatable into concepts used by anything else.
-They will have a kind of logical privacy that Wittgenstein did not imagine was possible.
-Online at: http://www.cs.bham.ac.uk/research/projects/cogaff/03.html#200302
+Sloman and Chrisley(2003), present an explanation of how concepts generated within a self-organising classifier, that is part of a self-monitoring virtual machine, may exhibit "causal indexicality", making them untranslatable into concepts used by any other individual.
+They will have a kind of logical privacy based on causal indexicality that as far as I can tell Wittgenstein did not imagine was possible.
+For more on virtual machine functionalism see Sloman "Virtual Machine Functionalism".

 But they may still fail to add up to anything with the properties required of a serious question or hypothesis, much as the fragments of the image of an impossible Penrose triangle all make sense, and globally they make a kind of sense, but fail to add up to a possible continuous, straight-edged, 3-D object.
 In the case of the triangle most people can see the impossibility fairly quickly.
 But when it comes to an impossible hexagon or an impossible 63 sided object, constructed in the same way, no human will be able to see the impossibility without very laborious checking.
 It will simply look like a complex 3-D object, especially if it is not presented as a regular polygon.